The gorgeous state of Utah is well-known for its magnificent rock formations created by millennia of erosion and its impressive mountains.

 This timid, docile species is most active in the daytime.
 It can ascend if needed, but it primarily stays on the ground.
 It favors semi-arid regions with loose, easily diggable soil.

 The southwest region of Utah is home to the western patch-nosed snake.
-The diet of the western patch-nosed snake includes small mammals, birds, and other smaller creatures, as well as lizards and their eggs.
+Its diet includes small mammals, birds, and other smaller creatures, as well as lizards and their eggs.

 It might consume other snakes as food.